gsam95/gsam95/Kafka/FinalReport.md

 4. Start the Kafka server

-6. Create a Topic

-Kafka topics are used to store events/messages
+6. Create a Topic: Kafka topics are used to store events/messages

-7. Start a Producer

-A producer sends messages (events) to a Kafka topic
+7. Start a Producer: A producer sends messages (events) to a Kafka topic

-8. Start a Consumer

-A consumer reads messages from a Kafka topic.
+8. Start a Consumer: A consumer reads messages from a Kafka topic.
 The consumer will display all messages sent by the producer in real time.

 Messages are sent from the producer and are received by the consumer.